tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Why is having an address so bad?
 Inherently it is not, and it is actually needed by design.
 The wrinkle starts to appear when programmers have trouble using the addresses properly, or forgetting to release the memory that it claimed during runtime.
-Everything used has to be asked for, and then at the end, given back.
+All memory used has to be asked for, and then at the end, given back.
 At least in theory, this is how it is intended.
-Using addresses incorrectly can lead to overwriting information that is stored in other memory regions on your computer, or if someone intended to, read information or execute programs for malicious means.
+Using addresses incorrectly can lead to overwriting information that is stored in other memory regions on a computer, or if someone intended to, read information or execute programs for malicious means.

 ## Arrays and Objects